Champtont/Champtont/README.md

 > **_At heart, I am a puzzle addict..._**

-🏳️‍🌈 Originally, I am from the USA but have recently relocated to Spain with my wife.
+<font size="3">🏳️‍🌈 Originally, I am from the USA but have recently relocated to Spain with my wife.
 I am a student of life who was gifted the infinite gift of curiosity.
 This gift has led me through various experiences, such as:

 - ✏️ media arts and animation
 - 🩺 nursing
 - ⚡ welding

 ...and now it has led me to coding.
 At heart, I am a puzzle addict and for this reason, I am obsessed with coding.
 There are endless solutions to each problem.
 I find myself dreaming of solutions.
 I am excited about being able to use my creativity to problem solve.
-I am excited to find that the learning in this field will never end.
+I am excited to find that the learning in this field will never end.</font>

 ---